WordPress Hosting or VPS Hosting?

 Reason 1.
 Multiple Domains

 There’s no way of shoehorning multiple domains into a WordPress hosting plan.
 It just can’t be done.
 For those situations, a VPS becomes the obvious choice.
-The VPS provides options of DirectAdmin or cPanel, giving the account administrator the option of which control panel is used, making administration that much easier.
+The VPS provides options of DirectAdmin Software or cPanel Software, giving the account administrator the option of which control panel is used, making administration that much easier.

 Reason 2.
 More Demanding Site(s)